 Accuracy of portable battery collection rates in this report: In the absence of the official collection rates that may be adjusted by statistically significant estimates1, the collection rates used in this report are calculated using unadjusted POM and collection volume data released by member states and / or organisations.
 Where current data are not available, earlier data or estimates based on earlier years or partial data from organisations are used.
+In September 2016, EUROSTAT released portable batteries data reported by member states to the European Commission.
+A new section in this report compares these data with those in previous versions of this report2.

 Per capita volume data: To allow for meaningful cross-country comparisons, it is necessary to use battery collection and POM data on a per capita basis.
 For consistency, this report only uses EUROSTAT population data to arrive at per capita volumes.
 Battery organisations and national authorities often use other data sources or data from a single base year.
 Thus per capita data in this report may vary slightly from those released nationally.
+In the 2016 update, the underlying EUROSTAT population dataset of 2012 was replaced with the latest dataset: Over all countries covered, the new set shows a 1% lower population in 2012.
+However, for some countries the numbers deviate significantly3, which affects the per capita POM and collection data in this report.